toolness/vibecoded-hangul-fun/README.md

 - `Hangul` - Text, contains the Hangul equivalent for the word
 - `URL` - URL, contains an optional link where the user can learn more about the word being described.
+- `Image URL` - URL, an optional image representing the word.

 ### Environment variables